SolastaMods/SolastaUnfinishedBusiness/Documentation/SolastaSubclasses.md

 * Rift Magic Mastery

-Starting at 18th level, whenever you roll a d20 to regain a spell slot from your Rift Magic feature, you can now regain any slot level upon rolling a 18, 19 or 20.
+Starting at 18th level, whenever you roll a d20 to regain a spell slot from your Rift Magic feature, you can now regain any slot level upon rolling an 18, 19 or 20.